 The alternative to this approach is what most traders do.
 They run hundreds or thousands of backtests until they find something that worked in the past and then proceed straight to live trading.
 More often than not this fails because of the many backtesting perils that exist.

-Instead, next time you have a trading idea, think first about how you can properly transition from analysis into live trading quickly so that you can get a better understanding of its potential.
+Instead, next time you have a trading idea, think first about how you can properly transition from analysis into paper trading and then into live trading so that you can get a better understanding of its potential.

 Don’t rely solely on a back-test that may be flawed but think about how you might deploy the system first with a demo account so that you can understand how and whether it works.